avi-2-avi/enron-corp-challenge/profiling/README.md

 Since the integration with the frontend, some things were corrected in the indexer:

-- Packages were added/modified to organize better the functions used in the indexer.
-The indexer was first thought to be a script, but now it is structured as a small sized program.
+- Packages were used to organize better the functions used in the indexer.

 - Sorting was not implemented for `content`, `from` and `to` attributes in the emails index.
 This is because the index was not created in advance with the right sorting configurations.
 To do this, the index creation was added as part of the indexer, before the worker nodes are initialized.